harikas14/Pages/docs/SMugVault-README.md

 **Made with ❤️ for the Mac and SmugMug communities**

-*SMugVault is not affiliated with SmugMug, Inc. SmugMug is a trademark of SmugMug, Inc.*
+*SMugAegis is not affiliated with SmugMug, Inc. SmugMug is a trademark of SmugMug, Inc.*